rayhanuddin2019/php-modules/docs/conventions.md

 Technically, a module _can_ declare a factory with a key that is also used by another module.
 This won't create a hard dependency; either module will still work fine without the other.
 But the resulting behavior is **undefined**.
 That is, the behavior depends on how the application uses the modules.
-For this reason, modules should not declare factories with identical keys.
-To prevent accidental collisions, modules should therefore prefix their service keys with a module-specific string.
+For this reason, modules should not _intentionally_ declare factories with identical keys.

-If accidental collision occurs still, perhaps due to modules using the same prefix, then it falls unto the application to resolve the conflicts.

 If a module desires to take over another module's service, it should create an extension that simply returns the new instance.
 Extensions are intended to be used in this way and have clear defined behavior.
 This semantically separates